-- Will I be placed in temporary accommodation in my preferred area in the borough?
+- Will I be placed in temporary accommodation in my area of choice?

-The council would like to accommodate all households within H&F, but it is difficult to find suitable and affordable accommodation because of the costs and lack of supply in the area.
-This means we also have to find properties outside of the borough.
+We would like to accommodate all households within H&F, but it is difficult to find suitable and affordable accommodation because of the costs and lack of supply in the area.

-We will carry out a thorough assessment before offering you temporary accommodation, to make sure it is suitable.
-We will consider your personal circumstances when allocating your accommodation
+We will carry out a thorough housing needs assessment before offering you temporary accommodation, to ensure it is suitable.
+We will consider your personal circumstances when allocating you accommodation.

 - Do I have to pay for temporary accommodation?

 You are responsible for the weekly rent for whatever type of temporary accommodation we provide for you.
 The cost will depend on the type and size of accommodation provided.